 - Taking diuretics, anti-seizure drugs, and calcium-based antacids.

-Following are the methods to avoid kidney stones –
+The following are the methods to avoid kidney stones –

 Drink more water